The Best & Easiest way to do Jigsaw Puzzles

 - As you turn the pieces face upwards, place all the edge pieces into one pile.
 It will also help if you can make several small piles of the interior pieces.
 You can do this by putting them into piles by which part of the puzzle you think they appear to come from.

-With the majority of jigsaw puzzles it will be easier and quicker to start with the edge pieces.
+With the majority of jigsaw puzzles it's easier & quicker to start with the edge pieces.

 Now all the pieces are on the table, it is time to put them face upwards and into piles, starting with the edge pieces first

 With most jigsaw puzzle methods, missing corner & edge pieces eventually appear

 Don’t worry about finding the four corner pieces, as these will naturally emerge as you piece together the edges pieces.
 Likewise with any missing edge pieces, these will turn up eventually.

 If you take an example of a jigsaw puzzle of say, a car outside a village pub on a snowy winters day.

 - You would have a pile of your edge pieces

 - You could then have a pile of pieces that appear to be the snow

 - Likewise a pile for pieces that appear to be the car, a pile that appears to be the village pub, and